MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.checkForUpdate(onSuccess, onError?, deploymentKey?: String);
 ```

 Queries the CodePush service to see whether the configured app deployment has an update available.
-By default, it will use the deployment key that is configured in your **config.xml** file, but you can override that by specifying a value via the optional `deploymentKey` parameter.
+By default, it will use the deployment key that's configured in your **config.xml** file, but you can override that by specifying a value via the optional `deploymentKey` parameter.
 This can be useful when you want to dynamically "redirect" a user to a specific deployment, such as allowing "Early access" via an easter egg or a user setting switch.

 When the update check completes, it will trigger the `onUpdateCheck` callback with one of two possible values:
 1. `null` if there is no update available.
 This occurs in the following scenarios: